swr06/VoxelPathTracer/Core/Shaders/Clouds/PreviousIterations/Readme.txt

-Previous Iterations of my go at volumetrics.
+Previous Iterations of my go at volumetric clouds.
 Goes to show how much I struggled with them.